 This tab shows the residual variation in advertising stock, net of market/store, month, and week-of-year FEs and price, promotions, and feature/display controls for different main specifications and assumed delta.
 The coefficient of variation is computed as the ratio of the residual variation to the average DMA-level weekly GRPs for that brand.
 The residual SD is computed as the standard deviation of the residuals.

 This tab shows our main results estimated using different functional forms.
-We choose to estimate a cubic B-spline with knots placed at the 10th, 25th, 50th, 75th and 90th percentile of observed advertising stock for each brand, and compare the results with our original log(1 + Adstock) function.
+We included polynomials up to degree 10, polynomials of the log(1+A) up to degree 10 and a cubic b-spline with 9 knots, using cross-validated LASSO to select the functional form.
+We compare the results to our main log(1+A) model.
 The comparison is shown in a scatter plot, where the predicted quantities are on the vertical axis and ad stock is on the horizontal axis.